• Skip to primary navigation

 Notes

-• To make on the stove top - add all ingredients to a saucepan and heat over medium heat for 10 minutes, or until hot.
-Make sure not to boil, you do not want to boil off the alcohol.
+• To make on the stove top - add all ingredients to a saucepan and heat over medium heat for 10 minutes, or until warm.
+Make sure not to boil, this can add a bitter taste and will begin to boil the alcohol off.

 • Leftover mulled wine - strain the spices and orange slices, then store in a sealed container in the refrigerator for up to 3 days.